Ryouh/Feats-Revisited/Feats.md

 ### Magic Scholar

 **Prerequisite:** Level 6, Magic Initiate.

 You have studied your magic over the course of your adventures.
 You gain the following benefits

-You learn on additional Cantrip from the same list you choose your Magic Initiate Spells from.
+* You learn on additional Cantrip from the same list you choose your Magic Initiate Spells from.
-Choose one 2nd-level spell from the same list you have chosen your Magic Initiate Spell from.
+* Choose one 2nd-level spell from the same list you have chosen your Magic Initiate Spell from.
 You learn that spell and can cast it at its lowest level.
-Once you cast it, you must finish a long rest before you can cast it again using this feat.
-Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.
+You can cast it once using this feature without expending a spell slot.
+You must finish a long rest before you can do so again.
+* Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.

 ### Multi Shot

 **Prerequisite:** Level 6, Dexterity 17 or higher.

 You have learned to shoot multiple arrows at once.
-You gain the following benefit:

-Before you make an attack with a ranged weapon that you are proficient with and that doesn’t have the loading property, you can choose to take a -5 penalty to the attack rolls.
+* Before you make an attack with a ranged weapon that you are proficient with and that doesn’t have the loading property, you can choose to take a -5 penalty to the attack rolls.
 If you do so, you can attack up to a number of creatures equal to halve your proficiency bonus (rounded up).
 The creatures you attack must be within 5ft of each other and you must expend 1 piece of ammunition for each target as normal.

 ### Pin shot

 **Prerequisite:** Level 6.

-You have learned to grapple your foes without even touching them, you gain the following benefit:
+You have learned to grapple your foes without even touching them.

-When you attack a creature, with a ranged weapon, that is wearing armor or clothes, you can take a -5 penalty to the attack and force the creature to make a Strength save (DC=8 + Proficiency bonus + Dexterity modifier) if you hit.
+* When you attack a creature, with a ranged weapon, that is wearing armor or clothes, you can take a -5 penalty to the attack and force the creature to make a Strength save (DC=8 + Proficiency bonus + Dexterity modifier) if you hit.
 On a failed save the Enemy is grappled to a vertical surface within 5ft of it.
 A grappled creature can use its action to break the grapple as normal.
-If you have the Sharpshooter feat, you can use both features with only a -5 penalty total.
+If you have the Sharpshooter feat, you can use both features with only a -5 total penalty.

 \page
 <div class='pageNumber auto'></div>

 ### Short Bow Master

 **Prerequisite:** Level 6, Dexterity 17 or higher.

 You have practiced with the short bow since you can hold one.
 You gain the following benefits:

-Being in close combat doesn’t impose disadvantage on your attack roles with a short bow.
+* Being in close combat doesn’t impose disadvantage on your attack roles with a short bow.
-When you hit a creature with your short bow you can make one extra attack as a bonus action using your short bow.
+* When you hit a creature with your short bow you can make one extra attack as a bonus action using your short bow.

 ### Quickcaster

 **Prerequisite:** Level 6, The ability to cast at least one cantrip.

-Your rapid-fire style of casting cantrips allows you to weave magic with uncanny speed, granting you the following benefit:
+Your rapid-fire style of casting cantrips allows you to weave magic with uncanny speed.

-Whenever you cast a cantrip that can only target a single enemy, you can use your bonus action to target two enemies within 5 feet of one another instead.
+* Whenever you cast a cantrip that can only target a single enemy, you can use your bonus action to target two enemies within 5 feet of one another instead.

 ### Scatter Weapon Master

 **Prerequisite:** Level 6, Proficiency in advanced weapons.

 Through many hours spent using these destructive weapons, whether on the training grounds or setting hag huts ablaze, you have gained immense experience with scatter weapons and gain the following benefits:

-Critical hits double the damage dealt by the Scatter property on a failed save.
+* Critical hits double the damage dealt by the Scatter property on a failed save.
-When making an attack with a weapon with the Scatter property, you may choose any number of targets to gain advantage on saving throws caused by your attack.
+* When making an attack with a weapon with the Scatter property, you may choose any number of targets to gain advantage on saving throws caused by your attack.
-You ignore the Loading quality of Scatter weapons with which you are proficient.
+* You ignore the Loading quality of Scatter weapons with which you are proficient.

 ### Shield Master